Gymnastics at the 2020 Summer Olympics – Men's parallel bars

 The men's parallel bars event at the 2020 Summer Olympics was held on 24 July and 3 August 2021 at the Ariake Gymnastics Centre.
 Approximately 70 gymnasts from 35 nations (of the 98 total gymnasts) competed on parallel bars in the qualifying round.

 Zou Jingyuan of China won the title for his first individual Olympic medal.
 Germany's Lukas Dauser earned the silver for his first Olympic medal.
 Ferhat Arıcan of Turkey rounded off the podium in bronze, earning not only his first Olympic medal, but also the first for his country in artistic gymnastics.
 The defending champion, Oleg Verniaiev from Ukraine, did not enter the competition as he was serving a doping ban.

-The medals for the competition were presented by Jean-Christophe Rolland, Olympian, one Gold and one Bronze, France; IOC Member, and the medalists' bouquets were presented by Luo Chaoyi, People's Republic of China; FIG Executive Committee Member.
+The medals for the competition were presented by Jean-Christophe Rolland, Olympian, France; IOC Member, and the medalists' bouquets were presented by Luo Chaoyi, People's Republic of China; FIG Executive Committee Member.

 Background

 This was the 25th appearance of the event, which is one of the five apparatus events held every time there were apparatus events at the Summer Olympics (no apparatus events were held in 1900, 1908, 1912, or 1920).